isaac-aa/todo.txt-note/README.md

 * `note edit|e archive|a`.
 Opens in editor the notes' archive.
 * `note show|s archive|a`.
 Shows the notes' archive.

-The archive file is the only way to acces an archived task's note.
+The archive file is the only way to access an archived task's note.
+The archive contains the note tag for each done task such that it can be navigated easily.

 ## Deleted tasks